-We estimate that the net proceeds from this global offering will be approximately \$ (\$) million (or approximately \$ (\$) million if the underwriters exercise their option to purchase additional ordinary shares, which may be represented by ADSs, in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this global offering will be approximately \$950.83 million (€789.47 million) (or approximately \$1.09 billion (€908.01 million) if the underwriters exercise their option to purchase additional ordinary shares, which may be represented by ADSs, in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds from this global offering, together with cash, cash equivalents and current financial assets on hand, to build our commercial infrastructure to prepare for the launch of efgartigimod in MG, if approved, to advance efgartigimod to regulatory approval for the treatment of ITP, PV, CIDP and a fifth indication, to advance clinical development of early stage pipeline candidates in strategic franchise indications, to build out a commercial supply chain to support our global launches of any approved products; for our other current and future research and development activities and to progress technology development; and for working capital and other general corporate purposes.
+We intend to use the net proceeds from this global offering, together with cash, cash equivalents and current financial assets on hand, to build our commercial infrastructure to prepare for the launch of efgartigimod if approved, a rapidly growing number of indications in our key territories (the United States, Japan and the European Union), to advance efgartigimod to regulatory approval for the treatment of ITP, PV, CIDP, a fifth and sixth indication, to advance clinical development of ARGX-117 in multiple phase 2 proof-of-concept trials and advance early stage pipeline candidates in strategic franchise indications, to build out a commercial supply chain to support our global launches of any approved products; for our other current and future research and development activities and to progress technology development; and for working capital and other general corporate purposes.
 See "Use of proceeds" for a more complete description of the intended use of proceeds from this global offering.